 - 1. A lateral job change, reinstatement, or demotion does not require Civil Service review of applicants' qualifications when any of the following conditions are met: - a.
-The movement is to a different position in the same classification (with the same subclass code, if applicable) or to a position at a lower classification level in the same class series.

-- b.
-The movement between classifications is listed in the Preauthorized Lateral Job Change Listing (see the Civil Service web site for listing). - c.
-The employee's name is in the Civil Service applicant pool for the classification (with subclass code, if applicable) to which lateral job changing, reinstating, or demoting. - d.
-There is documentation that Civil Service has reviewed and approved the employee's qualifications for the proposed movement and the qualifications for the classification have not changed. - e.
+The movement is to a different position in the same classification (with the same subclass code, if applicable) or to a position at a lower classification level in the same class series. - b.
+The movement between classifications is listed in the Preauthorized Lateral Job Change Listing on the Civil Service website. - c.
+There is documentation that Civil Service has reviewed and approved the employee's qualifications for the proposed movement and the qualifications for the classification have not changed. - d.
 The appointing authority has reviewed and approved the employee's qualifications for the preauthorized classification and the qualifications have not changed. - 2.
-Lateral job changes, reinstatements, or demotions that do not satisfy a condition in § 4.D.1 require review and approval of the candidate's qualifications by Civil Service before the action is taken.
+Lateral job changes, reinstatements, or demotions that do not satisfy a condition in § 4.D.1 require review and approval of the candidate's qualifications by Civil Service before taking action.
 A request for qualification review must be submitted for this purpose. - 3.
 During the probationary period, an employee may be laterally job changed or demoted to a position in the same classification or class series, with the same employee status code. - 4.
-Lateral job changes between agencies may occur in accordance with rule 3-3.5, as follows: - a.
-The sending and receiving appointing authorities must certify in writing to the State Personnel Director that they mutually agreed to the job change. - b.
-An employee has the right to refuse a lateral job change between agencies and, when necessary/to exercise employment preference within the sending agency. - c.
-An employee cannot be laterally job changed between agencies if there is an employee currently working for the receiving agency who has agency recall rights to the classification level. - d.
-An employee must receive written notice at least 28 calendar days before the effective date of the lateral job change, unless agreed otherwise. - e.
-A lateral job change of a nonexclusively represented employee to a position covered by a collective bargaining agreement is governed by the terms and conditions of the collective bargaining agreement. - 5.
-Reinstatement must take place within 3 years of the employee's separation, demotion, or departure on a waived rights leave of absence from an indefinite or limited-term appointment in which status was attained.
-The reinstatement period for employees who have been laid off or demoted because of a reduction in force begins when their recall rights expire.
+Lateral job changes between agencies may occur under rule 3-3.5, as follows: - a.
+The sending and receiving appointing authorities must certify their mutual agreement to the job change in writing to the state personnel director. - b.
+An employee may refuse a lateral job change between agencies and, when necessary, exercise employment preference within the sending agency. - c.
+An employee cannot be laterally job changed between agencies if an employee currently working for the receiving agency has recall rights to the classification level. - d.
+An employee must receive written notice at least 28 days before the effective date of the lateral job change, unless agreed otherwise. - 5.
+Reinstatement must take place within three years of the employee's separation, demotion, or departure on a waived-rights leave from an indefinite or limited-term appointment where status was attained.
+The reinstatement period for employees laid off or demoted because of a reduction in force begins when recall rights expire.
 An employee must have separated in satisfactory standing to be eligible for reinstatement.

 Questions on this regulation may be directed to Classifications and Selections, Civil Service Commission, P.O.
-Box 30002, 400 South Pine Street, Lansing, Michigan 48909; by telephone at 517-373-6695, or to MCSC-OCSC@mi.gov.
+Box 30002, 400 South Pine Street, Lansing, Michigan 48909; 517-284-0103; or MCSC-OCSC@mi.gov.